neharaybag/neharaybag.github.io/README.md

 ## 🎯 What This Blog Is For

 Mostly written for engineers solving the same problems I have: flaky suites, slow regressions, frameworks that worked fine at 50 tests and fell apart at 500.
-If you're hiring for SDET / QA Automation roles and want to see how I think, not just what I've listed on a resume — this is the better signal.

 ---